Brighton & Hove Albion

 Albion were soon promoted to the Southern League First Division and moved into the Goldstone Ground in Hove, a genteel town adjoining Brighton itself.
 In 1904 they adopted the blue and white stripes that have become the club's trademark but in a distinctly paler shade than worn today.

-The Football Encyclopedia of 1934 records the club's colours as red, white and blue stripes but it has not been possible to corroborate this.
-Worrall has, however, established that a local gents' outfitter sponsored an FA Cup match in 1934 against Bolton and kitted out the Albion players in checkered (probably argyle pattern) stockings.
+The Football Encyclopedia of 1934 records the club's colours as red, white and blue stripes and this has gained credence down the years.
+There is, however, no evidence that this kit ever existed and the description appears to be one of several in this book.
+Chris Worrall has, on the other hand, established that a local gents' outfitter sponsored an FA Cup match in 1934 against Bolton and kitted out the Albion players in checkered (probably argyle pattern) stockings.
 These were met with universal derision by the crowd and never seen again (until they were reproduced in HFK's Room 101).

 In 1958, Brighton won the Third